jimmyangel/hildemorin/content/_index.md

     imageurl: images/postcards.jpg
     page: postcards
 contact:
-  description: <br>My studio is open for classes.
-I also welcome visitors to take
+  description: <br>My studio is open for classes and I welcome visitors to take a
-    a peek at my work.
+    peek at my work.
 Please contact me to schedule a class or a visit.<br><br>
   email: hildemorin@gmail.com
   location: Portland, Oregon
   locationlink: https://www.google.com/maps/place/Portland,+OR/